 3. Size() Method in Set Collection

-The Size() method in set collections is used in the Salesforce Apex program to check the number of elements present in the set collection.
+The Size() method in set collections is used in Salesforce Apex to determine the number of elements in a set collection.
 It is usually used to check the size of the collection before performing operations on the set.

 Set<String> TechSet = new Set<String>{'Salesforce', 'PowerBI', 'SharePoint', 'AWS'};